Will-Griffin/admin-wiki/Onboarding/Service_API_Certification.md

-# Expedited Certification DRAFT
+# Service API Certification DRAFT
 ## Overview
 This document defines the processes for LA County Mental Health service API testing and certification.

-The following scenarios describe the Use Cases applicable to Contracted Providers undergoing certification.
+The following scenarios describe the Use Cases applicable to Contracted Providers undergoing certification:

-- ###Scenario 1 New provider with Vendor that has contracts with other providers in production Contracted Providers integrating with LACDMH via service API which fall under scenario 1 are required to submit successful calls for the following operations and workflows (Complete the existing script to extent applicable):
+- ###Scenario 1: New provider with Vendor that has contracts with other providers in production Contracted Providers integrating with LACDMH via service API which fall under scenario 1 are required to submit successful calls for the following operations and workflows (Complete the existing script to extent applicable):
   - Search
   - Admission